golioth/developer-training/website/docs/zephyr-intro/observe.md

 ## Setup the LightDB State endpoint

-1. Go to the Golioth Console and choose Management&rarr;Devices sidebar menu
+1. Go to the Golioth Console and choose Management&rarr;Devices from the sidebar menu
-2. Click on the name of your device to enter the device view
-3. Click the LightDB State icon to open up the right sidebar dialog
+2. Click on the name of your device to enter the device view, the click the LightDB State icon to open up the right sidebar dialog
-4. Hover your mouse over the empty JSON object and click the green plus sign that is revealed
+3. Hover your mouse over the empty JSON object and click the green plus sign that is revealed
-5. Type in `leds` as the key name (no quotes)
+4. Type in `leds` as the key name (no quotes)
-6. Hover over `NULL` and click the green pencil icon to edit the value
-7. Enter replace `NULL` with `15` and click the lower green check mark to save it as an integer value.
+5. Hover over `NULL` and click the green pencil icon to edit the value, replace `NULL` with `15` and click the lower green check mark to save it as an integer value.
 If successful you will not see quotation marks around this value.
-8. **Important**: Click the "Submit" button at the bottom right of this dialog to save your changes.
+6. **Important**: Click the "Submit" button at the bottom right of this dialog to save your changes.

     ![Setting up the LightDB State endpoint](assets/golioth-lightdb-state-endpoint.png)